usdoj/foia.gov/team-practices.md

-# FOIA Discovery Team Practices
+# FOIA Team Practices

-This document describes the conventions the FOIA Discovery team has agreed to work under.
+This document describes the conventions the FOIA team has agreed to work under.
 For information about licensing, code of conduct and contributing to this project, see the [CONTRIBUTING](CONTRIBUTING.md) file.